Hungry, thirsty and humiliated: Israel's mass arrest campaign sows fear in northern Gaza

 Human rights groups say mass arrests should be investigated.

-“It isn’t clear on what basis Israel is holding them and it raises real serious questions,” said Omar Shakir, Human Rights Watch’s regional director.
 “Civilians must only be arrested for absolutely necessary and imperative reasons for security.
-It's a very high threshold."
+It's a very high threshold," said Omar Shakir, Human Rights Watch’s regional director.

-Meanwhile, families plead for information about loved ones who disappeared.
-The International Committee of the Red Cross said its hotline had received 3,000 calls from people trying to connect with missing relatives from the beginning of the war until Nov.
-29.

-“I can't take not knowing, I feel sick," said 40-year-old Zindah, the construction worker, who arrived Monday by foot at the hospital in Deir al-Balah after four days in Israeli detention with his 14-year-old son, Mahmoud.
-“I don’t know where my wife and seven kids are.
-Are they alive?
-Are they dead?
-Are they in prison?”

 —-

-Note: This story has been updated to correct the name of the Euro-Med Human Rights Monitor.
-It is Ramy Abdu, not Rami Abdo.